elastic/elasticsearch/docs/ESOF/Report 2.md

 Functional Requirements:
 * Data Storage - the system must be able to store the information to be retrieved and searched
 * Distributed - storing the various documents comprising the data in multiple machines offers a wide variety of benefits, the system must be able to manage the various nodes
-* Analytics - the data must queryable for aggregations and statistics
+* Analytics - the data must be queryable for aggregations and statistics
 * Full Text Search - the ability for fuzzy/exact matching on both partial and entire data fields
 * Able to handle human language - consideration of the syntax/semantics of natural language provides more meaningful and useful results
 * Able to handle geolocation data - many applications use and store geolocation data, to be able to efficiently handle it out-of-the-box is highly valued